bavely/meditrack-opencv/README.md

 # meditrack-opencv
 This service unwraps medicine bottle labels from short videos.
 It now supports building a full panoramic texture using either device IMU data or optical flow to track camera rotation between frames.
+Frames are sampled with [FFmpeg](https://ffmpeg.org/) instead of OpenCV, producing a composite image for OCR.

+System-level `ffmpeg` must be available; the supplied `Dockerfile` installs it.

 ## Debugging
 Include `debug=1` as a query parameter on `/unwrap` requests to save